Social Principles: The Nurturing Community

 Governmental laws and regulations do not provide all the guidance required by the informed Christian conscience.
 Therefore, a decision concerning abortion should be made only after thoughtful and prayerful consideration by the parties involved, with medical, family, pastoral, and other appropriate counsel.

 We urge local pastors to become informed about the symptoms and behaviors associated with post-abortion stress.
+We commit our Church to continue to provide nurturing ministries to those who terminate a pregnancy, to those in the midst of a crisis pregnancy, and to those who give birth.
 We further encourage local churches to make available contact information for counseling agencies that offer programs to address post-abortion stress for all seeking help.

 Children are a gift from God to be welcomed and received.
 We recognize that some circumstances of birth make the rearing of a child difficult.
 We affirm and support the birth parent(s) whose choice it is to allow the child to be adopted.
 We recognize the agony, strength, and courage of the birth parent(s) who choose(s) in hope, love, and prayer to offer the child for adoption.
 In addition, we also recognize the anxiety, strength, and courage of those who choose in hope, love, and prayer to be able to care for a child.
 We affirm and support the adoptive parent(s)’ desire to rear an adopted child as they would a biological child.
 When circumstances warrant adoption, we support the use of proper legal procedures.
 When appropriate and possible, we encourage open adoption so that a child may know all information and people related to them, both medically and relationally.
 We support and encourage greater awareness and education to promote adoption of a wide variety of children through foster care, international adoption, and domestic adoption.
 We commend the birth parent(s), the receiving parent(s), and the child to the care of the Church, that grief might be shared, joy might be celebrated, and the child might be nurtured in a community of Christian love.